exp1orer/TweetSaver/README.md

 TweetSaver is currently implemented as a class TweetBlogger with two public methods: record_now() and view_old_timeline().

+record_now() as currently implemented, checks whether you have saved your home timeline in the last two hours.
+If not, and the local time is between 9AM and 8PM, it retrieves and saves your current home timeline.
+The archive is stored as a pickled dictionary of the format {'time_recorded (UTC)' :[tweets in your timeline]}.

-record_now() saves your current home timeline in JSON to an archive location of your choosing. view_old_timeline() is not ready for use yet.
+view_old_timeline() is not ready for use yet.
 The first version will likely use the Storify API to create a "story" that is your saved tweets from N days ago.

-I run record_now() as a cron job every few hours.
+I run record_now() as a cron job every 15 minutes.
+(Recall that it will only save tweets every two hours, tops.)
 Run the following command in the command line to set this up: 'crontab *DIRECTORY*/TweetSaver/Cron/crontab.txt'.
 You can use 'crontab -e' to verify.